twome/mane/README.md

 It's a bit risky to create gigantic path names; lots of programs don't deal well with excessive sizes.
 Instead, we'll:

-- give this patch's ID a random prefix, plus a sample of a few of the matches for human readability
+- give this patch a sample of a few of the matches for human readability
 - name the assets (JS & CSS) with that ID,
-- put them in a folder that has an ID
+- put them in a folder named after that ID [TODO]
 - insert the special comment `/* patch-urls <matches string goes here> */` at the top of each asset

 When applying patches, we'll resolve each domain by: